LimitedEdition1/Table_Record_Sets/README.md

 # Table_Record_Sets
-A JS script to insert a column in html table to identify rows with related data (distinct sets).
+A JS script to insert a column in html table to identify rows with related data (distinct sets of records).

-JS file: set_index_js.js
+JS file: setIndexJS.js

-This script requires an HTML table with an ID tag.
+This script requires a HTML table with an ID tag.
 Calling the function and passing arguments as defined.
 Each parameter has a defualt value.
 If you omit all arguments, the defaults will be used.
 Do not use the same column index for both set_col and comp_col.
+The function will return the number of record sets found.

 Example 1:
 add_rec_set_col();